 Instructor Use Policies

-• We do not proctor paper-based assessments in our testing center locations.
+• We do not proctor paper-based assessments.

 • Assessments must be delivered through Canvas.